girldevelopit/gdi-featured-js-intro/README.md

 ##Intro to JavaScript
-Slides and materials are hosted at [http://girldevelopit.github.io/gdi-featured-js-intro/](http://girldevelopit.github.io/gdi-featured-js-intro).
+Slides and materials are hosted at [http://introjs.gdicincy.com](http://introjs.gdicincy.com).

-This is the Girl Develop It Intro JavaScript course.
-Material based on original material by Sara Chipps, Pamela Fox, Alexis Goldstein, Izzy Johnston, Leo Newball, and Sylvia Pellicore.
+This material is based off of the Girl Develop It Intro JavaScript course, and has been modified by the course instructor (Amanda Grossmann).
+Credit for the original material goes to Sara Chipps, Pamela Fox, Alexis Goldstein, Izzy Johnston, Leo Newball, and Sylvia Pellicore.

 The course is meant to be taught in 4 two-hour sections.
-Each of the slides and practice files are customizable according to the needs of a given class or audience.

 ## Course description
 JavaScript is the world's most popular programming language for a reason -- it's the primary way to build interaction on the web.
 Learning JavaScript is a logical next step once you've learned HTML/CSS.